This is the Colombia EITI 2017 Annual Progress Report (in accordance with Requirement 7.4 and 8.4).

 Learn more about legal framework in Colombia here.

 Colombia has a state-owned enterprise Ecopetrol.
 The company is owned 88.49% by the state and the rest of capital is listed in Bogota, New York and Toronto stock exchanges.
 Ecopetrol's legal framework is available here.
-EITI-Colombia describes Ecopetrol governance structure and the composition the Ecopetrol's group.
+EITI-Colombia describes Ecopetrol governance structure and the composition the Ecopetrol's shareholding constitution.